enterspeedhq/enterspeed-docs/docs/integrations/umbraco/jobs.md

 ```

 ### Handle

 ```csharp
 void Handle(EnterspeedJob job);
 ```

-This is the method that is responsible for processing job - lookup relevant Umbraco data, execute validation, mapping, and ingestion.
+This is the method that is responsible for processing job - lookup relevant Umbraco data, executing validation, mapping, and ingestion.

 An implementation of this method could look like this:

 ```csharp
 public void Handle(EnterspeedJob job)
 {